spmjs/spm/docs/tspt.md

 .tspt file
 ==========

-The `.tspt` file provides your code transporting's template, meta infomation.
+The `.tspt` file provides your code transporting's template with meta infomation.

 Here goes `transport.js` of seajs.